tomwhartung/idMyGadget/gadget_detectors/tera_wurfl/README.md

 ## Conclusion:

-IdMyGadget currently identifies only the following devices:
+I have verified that idMyGadget currently identifies the following devices:

 * iPhone
 * Android Phone